incloud/web-baselayer/Readme.md

       - `error` Custom errors
       - `fixture` TypeORM fixtures
       - `loader` [DataLoaders](https://github.com/facebook/dataloader) for Batching and Caching DB-Requests
-      - `module` GraphQL-Logic like resolvers, input-types etc.
+      - `module` GraphQL-Logic like resolvers, input-types etc. (Resolvers in this folder are automatically added to the Schema)
       - `repository` custom TypeORM-Repositories
       - `service` Services for dependency injection
       - `util` Helper functions